Skip top navigation Skip to main content

 Marketing

-The Marketing major introduces students to all the major marketing trends, including marketing research techniques and demographic studies, as well as business law and ethics, global marketing, nonprofit marketing, social media marketing, digital marketing, product marketing, and service marketing.
+The Marketing major will introduce you to all the major marketing trends, including marketing research techniques and demographic studies, as well as business law and ethics, global marketing, nonprofit marketing, social media marketing, digital marketing, product marketing, and service marketing.

 Program Features